kepelrs/nestjs-prisma-crud/docs/docs/crud-endpoints.md

 }
 ```

-Bellow you can find a description of each option.
+Below you can find a description of each option.

 ### opts.model